terminal-labs/lektor-theme-terminal/README.md

 # Configuration

-Create a `404.html/contents.lr` content file pointing to 404.html, using a none model [see Lektor docs](https://www.getlektor.com/docs/guides/error-pages)

-Create a `contents.lr` content file pointing to index.html, using a none model
+- **404 Page**:Create a normal `Page` entitled 404.html, with `404.html/contents.lr`.
+- **Social Links**: Create a page of model `Social` and path `social-networks` and add social media links with flowblocks.
+This page is included in the page.html template and isn't meant for direct display, so it's template is in the include/ directory and it does not have normal style, so add `_hidden: yes` and `_template: includes/social_networks.html` to it's contents.lr file.

-Optionally turn on add Disqus Comments on the blog posts with lektor-disqus-comments plugin.
+- **Disqus**: Turn on add Disqus Comments on the blog posts with lektor-disqus-comments plugin.
 Configure it with [this](https://github.com/lektor/lektor-disqus-comments#lektor-disqus-comments).
-Also optionally you can have an Atom RSS feed setup for the blog, with the lektor-atom plugin.
+- **RSS**: Create an Atom RSS feed setup for the blog by using the `lektor-atom` plugin.
+The templates are ready to go.
+See the example project here if you need help.

 Remember, everything in this theme can be overridden.